-Shift Lever (TDA)
+Shift Lever

 Use the shift lever to adjust the forward speed of the mower.
-Do not use the throttle lever; the throttle lever must be kept in the FAST position for the best mowing performance.

 You may move the shift lever anytime; however, if the mower is pulling hard, release the drive clutch lever between shifts for smooth operation.

 1st and 2nd gears are recommended for maximum mowing performance.
 3rd gear should be used to transport the mower.